 This article explains everything you need to know about shift policies and how they affect your shifts.

-You can configure shift policies at either of these two phases:
+You can configure shift policies in two ways:

 While creating a shift, before saving it.

-After the shift is created, by clicking the shift entry on the calendar to open the Edit Shift panel — whether you are configuring shift policies for the first time or editing existing ones.
+After the shift is created, by clicking the shift on the calendar to open the Edit Shift panel.

-In both cases, the policy configuration behavior and available options remain the same.
+In both cases, the same policy options and configuration behavior apply.

 Available Shift Policies